- See top attractions on this comprehensive tour that ticks off icons such as Osaka Castle (Osaka-jo), Shin-sekai, and Dotonbori

 - Enjoy effortless communication with your witty, native (or honestly equivalent) English speaking guide

 Come experience both the excitement of Osaka's top spots and the interesting allure of the more hidden gems scattered about the city.
 Osaka Castle and the Namba/Dotonbori areas are our must-sees, but you'll also visit and learn about interesting old neighborhoods.
 We'll also go high for some views, and low for some interesting marketplaces.
-A native or near-native English (or other selected language) guide will not only show you five parts of the great city visited over the course of this four hour walking tour, but also pepper the time with interesting commentary and relevant cultural discussion.
+A native or near-native English (or other selected language) guide will not only show you five parts of the great city visited over the course of our half-day Osaka walking tour, but also pepper the time with interesting commentary and relevant cultural discussion.

 Start the tour at Tanimachi 4-Chome Station (subway), from which it is a short walk to Osaka Castle Park.
 Here you'll painlessly learn about Osaka history, both the Castle and otherwise.
 You'll also take in some nice views and be able to immerse yourself in nature.

 Next it's off to Osaka's famous Koreatown, which is actually fairly Japanese at this point, but more importantly a vibrant slice of old Japan.
 With its narrow pedestrian streets, old architectural wonders, spirited shopkeepers, and tempting foods, it's sure to be memorable.

 A quick ride on the JR Loop Line brings the tour to Tennoji, where you'll see what is currently Osaka's tallest building (but not tallest tower), a bustling, modern shopping district, and locals going about their business.
 A 10-minute stroll through another lovely park brings the tour to Shin-Sekai, which was a roaring entertainment district in the 1920s but later hit bottom, only to (mostly) rise from the ashes into the spectacle it is today.
 Gaze all you like.
 The locals don't mind.